Kavarikulam Kandan Kumaran: Biography

+Kandan Kumaran was born on 25 October 1863, the son of Kandan and Mani, in the Kavarikulam family, a backward family in Perumpatty, a remote village near Mallapalli, in the Thiruvalla taluk, which was part of the then Travancore kingdom.

 Kumaran's family has been tenants and dependents for generations.
 The parents' job was farming and plowing.
 He told his parents that he want to study, but they were helpless.
 His neighbor Kittu Pillai Asan secretly taught him Malayalam and Sanskrit.
 While others tried to stop it, Kumaran did not back down.
 He learned to read, write and preach well by his own efforts.